Sarahjanecc/crashball/README.md

 ## Description

-Crashball is a game where the player must move the ball, dodging obstacles and trying to enter the correct pipe.
-The game is over if the ball falls into the void or enters the red pipe.
-Each Pipe has an score , and the player must enter the ball in the the highest scoring pipes to go to the next level.
+Crashball it is a game for the development of attention and motor skills, through the visualization of 2 moving targets and an object controlled by the player.
+The player must identify the blue targets and accumulate them and avoid the red targets or fall into the void.
 ## MVP (DOM - CANVAS)

 - game has pipes that moves horizontally